-- 2.14 The NPPF 2021 (paragraphs 66 and 67) requires LPAs to provide neighbourhood groups upon request with a definitive or an indicative number of houses to plan for over the Neighbourhood Plan period. - 2.15 Sheffield City Council has fulfilled that requirement by providing Ecclesfield with an indicative figure of 44 dwellings to be accommodated within the NA by the end of the Plan period as per emerging Local Plan allocations (see Appendix B).
+- 2.14 The NPPF 2023 (paragraphs 67 and 68) requires LPAs to provide neighbourhood groups upon request with a definitive or an indicative number of houses to plan for over the Neighbourhood Plan period. - 2.15 Sheffield City Council has fulfilled that requirement by providing Ecclesfield with an indicative figure of 44 dwellings to be accommodated within the NA by the end of the Plan period as per emerging Local Plan allocations (see Appendix B).
 It should be noted that this is dependent on Sheffield City Council not releasing Green Belt land.
-Previous figures allowed for Green Belt release (opposed by the Parish Council and politically by Sheffield City Council), meaning Ecclesfield would need to deliver 1,000-1,500 new dwellings during the plan period.
+The Working Group note that previous figures allowed for Green Belt release (opposed by the Parish Council and politically by Sheffield City Council), meaning Ecclesfield would need to deliver 1,000-1,500 new dwellings during the plan period.
 At present the allocations remain at 44 so this figure is used throughout the report, although this may be subject to change before the adoption of the emerging Local Plan.